DubiousCactus/matchbox/README.md

 You can always look at what's available in your config with `./train.py --help` or `./test.py --help`!

+### Logging and repeatability

+Each of your run creates a folder with its name in `runs/`.
+You can find there the used YAML config, the checkpoints and any other file you wish to save.

 ## Core logic

 The core of this template is implemented in `src/base_trainer.py`: